 The guiding principle of convention in any electrical installation is simple.
 Since heat moves from a high to a low-temperature material, electrical enclosures should be designed with well positioned vents – which allow the heated air to escape so as to be replaced with cooler air.

 While this arrangement may work to keep an electrical installation cool, it is only effective for enclosures that are positioned in such a way that the outside air remains constantly cooler than the air within the enclosure.
 You may also need to install vent air filters to prevent dirt or dust from reaching the internal components of your electrical enclosure.

 Forced Convection into Cabinet

-If the above method doesn’t get the job done, a Cabinet cooler can be used to cool the inner components.
+If the above method doesn’t get the job done, a cabinet cooler can be used to cool electrical control panels.
 Based on the same guiding principle above, transferring air much faster across the enclosure increases the cooling effect.
 Air filters can still be used to prevent dirt or dust from contaminating the internal components, but they do not prevent contamination caused by extreme humidity fluctuations.
-If you have a component in your electrical panel that is running warmer than the other components you should consider direct spot cooling with a Vortex tube to delivery cold air directly on the item that is creating the heat source.
+If you have a component in your electrical panel that is running warmer than the other components you should consider direct spot cooling with a vortex tube to delivery cold air directly on the item that is creating the heat source.
 This is a great way to solve the issue at the source not just cooling the entire enclosure.